 ⦁ Communication skills

 ⦁ Dealing with the stress of social media

 ⦁ Live changes (divorce, attending a new school or moving house)

 There are three main types of teen therapy: individual, family and group; sometimes it is beneficial to combine two, such as individual and family.
 The session will progress as the therapist deems fit for the child and the circumstances, and may include play, art or talking therapy.
 When making first contact with the parent/caregiver the therapist will discuss the needs of the child and other related parties, will establish goals and will conduct the therapy sessions accordingly.

 As soon as you identify that your child/teen may need emotional help and support it’s important to seek help as soon as you can; it’s doubtful their issues will resolve on their own and will likely become worse.
 When seeking recommendations for a therapist use resources such as:

 ⦁ A school psychologist, guidance counselor or social worker.
 Schools generally keep a list of recommended local therapists.

 ⦁ Local community or parenting groups.

 Also take into account the availability and accessibility of the therapist If you would like to know more about adolescent/teen therapy contact Reaching Resolution today! call us today or book an appointment online.
 We are conveniently located 9719 Northeast Parkway, Suite 100 Matthews NC 28105.
-We serve clients from Matthews NC, Charlotte NC, Mint Hill NC, Indian Trail NC, Pineville NC, and Stallings NC.
+We serve patients from Matthews NC, Charlotte NC, Waxhaw NC, Midland NC, Fairview NC, Monroe NC, Mint Hill NC, Indian Trail NC, Pineville NC, and Stallings NC.